 Schedule a tour at least six to eight weeks beforehand to make sure you feel comfortable with the facility and the staff before the big day.
-Pay special attention to some of the options your facility allows—like wireless monitoring and letting moms be mobile during labor—and find out what their visitor policy is.
+Pay special attention to some of the options your facility allows for pregnant women—like wireless monitoring and letting moms be mobile during labor—and find out what their visitor policy is during your hospital stay.

 3. Have an open mind.

 Labor is a fluctuating process that changes hour to hour and minute to minute.
 If there are certain ideas or goals that are important to you, share them with your labor team.
 Otherwise, just relax.
-Stress makes everything more difficult and painful.
+Stress makes everything more difficult and painful during the birth experience.

 1. Have a support person.

-Whether it’s a supportive partner or (better yet) a doula, having someone with you during labor and delivery who can empower and support you is key.
+Whether it’s a supportive partner, family member or (better yet) a doula, having someone with you during labor and delivery who can empower and support you is key.
 Continuous labor support has been shown to improve birth outcomes (for example, lowering your chances of a C-section and other interventions) and decrease pain.

 2. Hang tight at home.

 Labor at home as long as you can.
-Being with your people, food, shower and clothes should help your labor progress more comfortably.
-Ideally, you want to arrive at your birthing location in active labor (6 centimeters dilated or more).
+Having access to your people, food, shower and clothes should help your labor progress more comfortably.
+Ideally, you want to arrive at your hospital or birthing center in active labor (6 centimeters dilated or more).
 If you’ve been contracting regularly but aren’t sure if it’s time to head in, you can stop by your care provider’s office during business hours for a quick check.
-The caveat: If you’ve had several babies and fast deliveries, you have a medical reason for an induction of labor, or your water breaks (which means you should be evaluated sooner than later according to your birth location’s policy), disregard the above advice, and get to your birthing location pronto!
+The caveat: If you’ve had several babies and fast deliveries, you have a medical reason for an induction of labor, or your water breaks (which means you should be evaluated sooner than later according to your birth location’s policy), disregard the above advice, grab the hospital bag, and get to your birthing location pronto!

 3. Limit your visitors.

 The moments after birth are vital for bonding and breastfeeding initiation.
 Be selfish with this time for your new family, and don’t hesitate to ask your loved ones to delay their visits.
-The worst is seeing a newborn baby being passed around from person to person without being held by the people who matter most: mama and her partner.
+The worst is seeing a new baby being passed around from person to person without being held by the people who matter most: mom and her partner.

-Edward Yaghmour, MD, is a board-certified anesthesiologist affiliated with Northwestern Memorial Hospital in Chicago and chair of the American Society of Anesthesiologists’ Committee on Obstetric Anesthesia.
-He administers more than 1,000 epidurals annually.
+Edward Yaghmour, MD, is a board-certified anesthesiologist affiliated with Vanderbilt University Medical Center in Chicago and chair of the American Society of Anesthesiologists’ Committee on Obstetric Anesthesia.

 1. There are a number of pain relief options available.

 Ask to speak with a physician anesthesiologist to determine which methods for managing labor pain are best for you.
 Epidurals are still the most common type of pain relief administered during labor and can take about 10 minutes to work.
 Other pain relief options include combined spinal epidurals, spinals, analgesics (pain medications), nitrous oxide (laughing gas) and general anesthesia (typically used only during emergency cesarean deliveries).
-Keep in mind that complementary methods, such as massage, breathing techniques and visualization, may be available with varying results.
+Keep in mind that complementary methods, such as massage, counter pressure on the lower back, breathing techniques and visualization, may be available with varying results.

 2. Communication is key.